 - Improving the customer experience: In recent years, we talk a lot about user experience or UX.
 It refers to the quality of experience that is expected by a customer.

 APIs can make life easier for customers and allow them to have a good experience on the company’s website.
-It is thus possible to add functionalities, to customize interfaces or even to simplify certain tasks (possibility of accessing certain parts without opening a new window for example).
+It is thus possible to add functionalities, customize interfaces, or even simplify certain tasks (the possibility of accessing certain parts without opening a new window for example).

 The VASPP Solution: API Bridge, our Bridge dedicated to Multi-source and Multi-format Data for your Company.

 API BRIDGE allows different applications to interact with each other.
-Often, companies use different on-premises, hybrid or cloud solutions to connect their different environments and applications.
-However, by doing this, it is likely to put its data and the one from its customers at risk.
+Often, companies use different on-premises, hybrid, or cloud solutions to connect their different environments and applications.
+However, by doing this, it is likely to put its data and the ones from its customers at risk.